Malva pudding

-Malva pudding is a cake or pudding of South African cuisine.
+Malva pudding is a baked cake or pudding of South African cuisine.
 It contains apricot jam and has a spongy caramelised texture.
 A cream sauce is always poured over it while it is hot, and it is usually served warm with cold custard and/or ice-cream.
 Many South African restaurants offer the dish, which is thought to originally be of Dutch and Cape Dutch origin.
+It is widely available in South African (and in Botswana) supermarkets too, off the shelves.

 Ingredients, preparation and serving

 The primary ingredients are flour, sugar, milk or cream, baking soda, vinegar, and apricot jam.

 The ingredients are mixed using the creaming method into a batter and baked in a pan to create a cake.
 Holes are pricked into it, and while it is still hot a warm sauce or glaze made of butter, cream, and sugar is poured over it to seep into the cake through the holes.
 It is often garnished with slices of dried apricots, sometimes glazed or pickled.

 The pudding is typically served warm and often with custard or ice cream.
 It is served in many restaurants in South Africa.